Alien Olympics

 The Alien Olympics

-Friendly competition is an outlet for different cultures to find common ground.
-Consider the Olympics, which allow people from all over the world to compete on equal footing.
-The events for an Alien Olympics would need to be tweaked, but the idea of competition as a cohesive force has worked well for our own species and could be extended.
+Friendly competition has long served as common ground between different cultures, even if imperfectly.
+The Olympics, for all their political complications, still allow people from all over the world to compete on equal footing.
+The events for an Alien Olympics would need to be tweaked, but the core idea could extend beyond our species.

-The events also give us a benchmark with which to measure our own progress.
-For something to qualify as an Alien Olympics event, it must be a core function of civilization.
-Events in the Alien Olympics are those which all civilizations share in common, regardless of the infinite possibilities that exist in biochemistry or physical appearance.
-This list is not large, but what remains is almost certainly a benchmark that is worth pursuing.
+More importantly, the right events would give us a benchmark for measuring civilizational progress.
+For something to qualify as an Alien Olympics event, it must be a core function of civilization itself: something all civilizations share in common, regardless of biochemistry or physical appearance.
+This list won't be large, but what remains is almost certainly worth pursuing.

 So, how might we compare humanity's achievements to those of other civilizations?